zertyn/streamr_node_earnings_checker/README.md

 - Add your node addresses in the ```config.json``` file.
 - Changes settings in ```config.json``` according to your liking (if you have 2FA gmail account, check this link to make a temporary password: https://support.google.com/accounts/answer/185833?hl=en)
-- Only change the settings if you know what you're doing!
+- Caution: Only change the time settings if you know what you're doing (don't go under 3600 with any value)!

 <h4><b>Uses the following imports/requires the following packages to be installed</b></h4>